-Surface disturbance associated with past mineral exploration is restricted to a few cut survey lines, drill pad clearings, and partially reclaimed exploration roadways in the northern portion of the Shorty Creek property.
+Surface disturbance associated with past mineral exploration prior to 2016 is restricted to a few cut survey lines, drill pad clearings, and partially reclaimed exploration roadways in the northern portion of the Shorty Creek property.
 To the best of the author's knowledge, there are no unusual environmental liabilities attached to the property.